Improper Photography/Invasive Visual Recording

 When does casual photography turn into a crime?
 Invasive visual recording is defined by Texas Penal Code Section 21.15.
 This statute states that:

 - Photograph or by videotape or another electronic means record, broadcast, or transmit a visual image of an intimate area of another person if the other person has a reasonable expectation that the intimate area is not subject to public view;

 - Photograph or by videotape or other electronic means record, broadcast, or transmit a visual image of another in a bathroom or changing room; or

 - Knowing the character and content of the photograph, recording, broadcast, or transmission, promote it (Section 21.15(b)).

-To commit this offense, a person must act without the other person’s consent and with intent to invade the privacy of the other person.
+To commit this offense, a person must act without the other person’s consent and with the intent to invade the privacy of the other person.

 We Are Ready to Defend You

 When you engage our services, we will thoroughly review the facts of your case and conduct all necessary research in an effort to present the strongest, most effective defense possible.
-Although there are no specific affirmative defense options written in law, there are defenses that can be established on your behalf.
+Although there are no specific affirmative defense options written in the law, there are defenses that can be established on your behalf.
 We will investigate the “invasiveness” of the recording to see if it actually violates the law and whether the person consented to the original recording and only changed their mind later.

 Penalties of Invasive Visual Recording